YugamSachdeva/Yugam_2410030687_IILM-GN/README.md

 ## 📌 About This Repository

 This repository contains my academic work and practical implementations developed during my studies at **IILM Greater Noida**.

-It reflects my learning journey in Python and problem-solving through hands-on practice and structured exercises.
+It includes both Python programming and Design & Analysis of Algorithms (DAA) concepts, implemented through hands-on practice and structured lab work.

 ---